Spain, Ireland, ESM fund in focus at euro zone talks

-NICOSIA (Reuters) - Euro zone finance ministers will discuss on Friday if Spain should ask for financial support after the announcement of the European Central Bank’s new bond-buying program brought Madrid’s borrowing costs sharply lower.
+NICOSIA, Sept 14 (Reuters) - Euro zone finance ministers will discuss on Friday if Spain should ask for financial support after the announcement of the European Central Bank’s new bond-buying programme brought Madrid’s borrowing costs sharply lower.

 For the first time since the start of the year the ministers’ talks will take place at a time when market pressure for immediate action to solve the euro zone sovereign debt crisis is easing, rather than mounting.